 Catalyst by Strength.com’s Grass Fed Whey Protein is a combination of Whey Isolate and Whey Concentrate with a 3 to 1 ratio.
 The isolate is hormone free and lactose removed meaning its low in sugar and more rapidly absorbed.
 Typically you want to aim for .8 to 1 gram of protein per pound of body weight.
 You can up your protein levels at any time throughout the day, but especially immediately after a workout because protein shakes only take half an hour to reach the muscle.
 This will help you speed up the recovery process after exercise, helps reduce your muscle loss while adding lean muscle and helps you maintain a healthy body weight.

 Protein is absolutely vital for athletes and health enthusiasts alike.
 Strong dietary proteins are crucial throughout all stages of life as they regulate healthy muscle and bone maintenance.
-Strong muscles will help protect your skeletal system from conditions such as osteoporosis – and ingesting enough daily protein will help protect against progressive muscle loss with age.
+Strong muscles will help protect your skeletal system – and ingesting enough daily protein will help protect against progressive muscle loss with age.

 Remember: we break down our muscles in the gym, we feed them in the kitchen – and we grow them at night!